 What’s the worst hand in poker?

 If you answered 7-2 off you're not even close.
-Yeah, 7-2o is awful.
+But yeah, 7-2o is awful.

 Any pair is likely beat, you can't make a straight or a flush without giving away one of your cards and when you do it's often beaten by a bigger flush or higher straight.